dsmordasov/dmitrijs_roguelike/readme.md

 ### Game tips

-Heavily inspired by the original Rogue, so I wish you good luck - you will need it.
-The game is based on a bumping combat system - you can cheese it a bit by waiting (click `.`) until the enemies come to you, so that you would have a guaranteed first hit.
+Gamplay is heavily inspired by the original Rogue, so I wish you good luck - you will need it.
+The 'bumping' combat system can be cheesed a bit by waiting (click `.`) until the enemies come to you, so that you would have a guaranteed first hit.

 <img src=".github/game_screenshot1.png" alt="Ingame screenshot">

-I made using items is vital for the success of a dungeon delve. **Do not forget to equip items!** I recommend keeping rocks until you start encountering chonky rats in dungeon level 2 - by sniping them with a rock (hits closest enemy) from a distance, you can make sure that they don't get a single hit on you.
+I made using items vital for the success of a dungeon delve. **Do not forget to equip items!** I recommend keeping rocks until you start encountering chonky rats in dungeon level 2 - by sniping them with a rock (hits closest enemy) from a distance, you can make sure that they don't get a single hit on you.

 <img src=".github/game_screenshot2.png" alt="Ingame screenshot">